loganc04/troisjs.github.io/src/guide/meshes/index.md

 # Meshes

-You can easily create mesh :
+You can easily create a mesh:

 ```html
 <Box :size="1" :position="{ x: 10, y: 0, z: 0 }">